-ZEISS is represented in over 40 countries around the globe with more than 40 manufacturing sites, around 50 sales and service locations, and over 20 research and development centers.
+ZEISS is present in over 40 countries around the globe with more than 40 production facilities, around 50 sales and service locations and over 20 research and development sites.
 Carl Zeiss AG is fully owned by the Carl Zeiss Stiftung (Carl Zeiss Foundation).

-The ZEISS Group comprises five business groups and 13 strategic business units.
-The units develop, produce and distribute optical systems such as lithography systems, industrial measuring technology, microscopes, surgical microscopes, ophthalmic diagnostic and therapy systems, eyeglass lenses, planetarium technology, cine and camera lenses, as well as binoculars, riflescopes and spotting scopes.
+The ZEISS Group comprises six business groups and 13 strategic business units overall.
+The units develop, produce and distribute optical systems such as lithography systems, industrial measuring technology, microscopes, surgical microscopes, ophthalmic diagnostic and therapy systems, eyeglass lenses, planetarium technology, cine and camera lenses, as well as binoculars, riflescopes and spotting scopes..

 A large proportion of all microchips produced throughout the world are made with optics from Carl Zeiss.
 Carl Zeiss is the market leader in lithography optics — the basic technology required for microchip production.